Dandong Tengyue F.C.

-Dandong Tengyue Football Club (丹东市腾跃足球俱乐部) is a professional Chinese football club that currently participates in the China League Two.
-The team is based in Dandong, Liaoning.
+Dandong Tengyue Football Club (丹东市腾跃足球俱乐部) is a Chinese football club based in Huludao, Liaoning, that last competed in China League One.
+Dandong Tengyue plays its home matches at the Huludao Sports Centre Stadium, within Longgang District.

 History

 Dandong Hantong F.C. was founded in 1999.
 The club participated in Chinese Champions League in 2020 and was promoted to China League Two.
 In 2021, the club changed its name to Dandong Tengyue F.C.

+After playing the 2023 China League One season in Huludao to a lack of suitable stadiums in Dandong, the club officially moved in the city in January 2024.